 Fund Balances - Generally, fund balances represent the difference between current assets and current liabilities.
-In the fund financial statements, governmental funds report fund balance classifications that comprise a hierarchy based primarily on the extent to which the Board of Education is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.
+In the fund financial statements, governmental funds report fund balance classifications that comprise a hierarchy based primarily to the extent to which the School System is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.